rtoi/Mistralys_HTML_QuickForm2/README.md

 * Form: Added `makeMultiPart()` and `isMultiPart()`.
 * Rules: The callback rule now has a method `getCallback()` to retrieve the configured callback.
 * Rules: Added static `setDefaultMessage()` to the required rule.
+* Renderers: Added setters and getters for renderer options.
+* Renderers: Added specialized proxy classes to assist with IDE code completion.
+* Renderers: Added proxy factory methods like `createArray()` and `createCallback()`.

 ## Performance tweaks